abertout/rioc/doc/gpu.rst

 It allows to establish how many device threads execute the kernel code in parallel.
 In CUDA programming, threads are organized in blocks.
 A block is executed by a multiprocessing unit.
-Each block can process an X quantity of threads and a particular model of gpu is described by Y multiprocessing units.
+Each block can process an X quantity of threads and a particular model of GPU is described by Y multiprocessing units.
-Then, the maximum number of threads to be executed in this gpu is X x Y.
+Then, the maximum number of threads to be executed in this GPU is X x Y.
 In this kind of architecture, we speak of launching a kernel with a *grid of thread blocks*.
 The first argument, in our example (``(N+1023)/1024``) specifies the number of thread block in the grid, and the second argument